klop/KLParallaxView/README.md

 ## Usage

-`KLParallaxView` is initialized with an array of subviews whose ordering reflects their positioning in a view hierachy i.e. `firstObject` is the bottommost view while `lastObject` is the topmost.
+`KLParallaxView` is initialized with an array of subviews whose ordering reflects their positioning in a view hierarchy i.e. `firstObject` is the bottommost view while `lastObject` is the topmost.
 By default, `KLParallaxView` controls each subview's movement during the parallax effect by the value of their `tag` property.

 ```Objective-C